Master of Corporate Governance (Part-time) [Programme code: 21047-MCG]

-As elaborated in the programme outcomes, graduates of the programme may be eligible for FULL exemption from the examination requirements for the Chartered Secretary of The Institute of Chartered Secretaries and Administrators (ICSA) and The Hong Kong Institute of Chartered Secretaries (HKICS).
+As elaborated in the programme outcomes, graduates of the programme may be eligible for FULL exemption from the examination requirements of The Institute of Chartered Secretaries and Administrators (ICSA) and The Hong Kong Institute of Chartered Secretaries (HKICS).
 However, graduates of this programme who have registered with the HKICS on or after 1 November 2002 and have already attempted but failed any HKICS examination paper(s) should check with these professional bodies about exemption from those failed paper(s) even if they successfully graduate from this programme.

 Graduates of the programme may also be eligible for professional examination exemption in respect of other professional bodies, such as ACCA (exemption for certain specific papers in its foundation examinations) and CPA (Australia) (depends on the graduate's undergraduate curriculum, exemption for six to eight papers in its foundation examinations).

 The normal duration of study is 2 years with a maximum study period of 4 years.

 The tuition fee is HK$159,000 per programme (30 credits)

 From late September to April of each year.
 Please refer to Study @ PolyU website for the application deadlines of individual programmes.